Symphony-DAS/symphony-das.github.io/index.md

 <hr>

-&copy; {{ site.time | date: '%Y' }} Symphony-DAS.
-MATLAB is a registered trademark of The MathWorks, Inc. The OSI logo trademark is the trademark of Open Source Initiative.
+<small>&copy; {{ site.time | date: '%Y' }} Symphony-DAS.
+MATLAB is a registered trademark of The MathWorks, Inc. The OSI logo trademark is the trademark of Open Source Initiative.</small>